About bplant.org

 We also are bringing the concept of ecoregions to the forefront, and using ecoregions rather than political boundaries to generate range maps and plant distribution lists.

-A lot of websites are developed in a traditional development model that involves a lot of up-front development, and then the website remains more-or-less fixed for years.
+A lot of websites are developed in a traditional development model that involves a lot of up-front development, and then the website remains more-or-less fixed for years, until the site eventually receives a complete overhaul.
 The advent of smartphone apps has also taken resources away from web development, making it less efficient to maintain interactive databases becase of the need to maintain three or more separate platforms independently.
 There are also a lot of fairly "flat" databases of articles that lack interactive features typical of most contemporary social media sites.
-We hope to embrace a dynamic, rapid development model in which we modify the site incrementally, adapting it to meet the community's needs.
+We utilize a dynamic, rapid development model in which we modify the site incrementally, adapting it to meet the community's needs.
+We avoid complete overhauls, instead retaining continuity as the site evolves.

 Alex Zorach's Face